 - Legal/Insurance/permit coordination (with appropriate internal & external departments).

-- Supervise all production load-ins, deliveries and load-outs.
+- Supervise all event load-ins, deliveries and load-outs.

-- Present, review, coordinate and manage all specialized technical requests, including but not limited to, rigging requests, temporary public assembly requests and permit requests as required by the Fire Department or other Authorities Having Jurisdiction (AHJ).
+- Present, review, coordinate and manage all specialized technical requests, including but not limited to temporary public assembly requests and permit requests as required by the Fire Department or other Authorities Having Jurisdiction (AHJ).

-- Well-rounded technical theater experience (lighting, audio, staging, video).
+- Well-rounded technical experience (lighting, audio, staging, video).

-- Experience in the hiring and management of designers, technicians, stage managers, crews, volunteers, and support staff.
+- Experience in the hiring and management of technicians, crews, volunteers, and support staff.

 - Excellent written, spoken, communication and organizational skills, and strong interpersonal and networking abilities are required.